jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

            'total matter'   : 'lapse',
        }

-   # Simulation options
+   # Simulation
    primordial_amplitude_fixed = True

    # Non-parameter helper variables which should
    # be supplied as command-line parameters.
-   _lin     = ''    # Linear species to include
+   _lin     = ''    # linear species to include
-   _frac    = 0     # Fraction of total cold dark matter which is decaying
+   _frac    = 0     # fraction of total cold dark matter which is decaying
-   _combine = True  # Combine decaying and stable matter into a single component?
+   _combine = True  # combine decaying and stable matter into a single component?

 Begin by running this without any additional command-line parameters;